steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Complex+Structures/Index.md

 A simple VST effect plug-in usually does not cause the host too many problems.
 It has only one audio input and output bus and a defined set of parameters that control aspects of its sound.
 But a VST plug-in can be a lot more complex than this.
 When the plug-in implements a multi-timbral musical instrument, the host is confronted with a range of problems regarding the integration of this plug-in in its GUI.
 To mention a few of them:

 - The plug-in can define multiple event input and multiple audio outputs.
 How can the host know on which output a sound will emerge when a note-event is transmitted to the plug-in?
--> This may be of interest for the host in order to link a MIDI track to the corresponding audio channel.
+  - This may be of interest for the host in order to link a MIDI track to the corresponding audio channel.

-T- he plug-in can define a list of programs that the user can load from the plug-in GUI.
+- The plug-in can define a list of programs that the user can load from the plug-in GUI.
 In a multi-timbral instrument, a program only affects a certain part of the plug-in (we call this part a 'unit').
 How can the host know about these parts and about the plug-in defined programs that can be loaded?
--> This may be of interest for a host in order to provide shortcuts for this functionality in its own GUI.
+  - This may be of interest for a host in order to provide shortcuts for this functionality in its own GUI.

 Since a VST plug-in unlike a hardware MIDI instrument is more than only a black box, a complex plug-in should help its host to provide a more convenient GUI integration than it is possible with hardware instruments. **VST 3** uses the concept of units to describe the internal structure of the plug-in (see [VST 3 Units](../VST+3+Units/Index.md)) and a multi-timbral instrument is supposed to support the respective interfaces.
 But the preferred solution in VST 3 is a reduction of this complexity with the 'simple mode'.

 ## The Simple Mode

-The 'VST 3 simple mode' has the (selfish) background to support the so-called 'simple instrument tracks' of Cubase.
+The 'VST 3 simple mode' has the (selfish) background to support the so-called "simple instrument tracks" of Cubase.
 These tracks combine a MIDI track and VST audio channel (without the need to make any further assignments such as the choice of a MIDI output port or a MIDI channel).
 This mode is defined as 'only one input and only one output'.
 In 'simple mode', only MIDI channel 0 is used.
 Therefore, an instrument has to be mono-timbral.

 The host will now work with multiple instances of the plug-in rather than using the same instance in a way that it contains multiple internal sections of the same kind.
 The **VST-MA** component model supports shared resources between multiple instances of a plug-in because usually the same module instance (dll/bundle) is used for each plug-in instance.